seigel/pouchdb-react-native/packages/pouchdb-adapter-asyncstorage/readme.md

 long size = 50L * 1024L * 1024L; // 50 MB
 com.facebook.react.modules.storage.ReactDatabaseSupplier.getInstance(getApplicationContext()).setMaximumSize(size);
 ```

+### RocksDB

+If you are using [react-native-async-storage-rocks](https://github.com/tradle/react-native-async-storage-rocks) then pouchdb-adapter-asyncstorage will detect and use the native `getKeysWithPrefix` method for memory-efficient key lookups.

 For full API documentation and guides on PouchDB, see [PouchDB.com](http://pouchdb.com/).
 For details on PouchDB sub-packages, see the [Custom Builds documentation](http://pouchdb.com/custom.html).